JimInCA/nordic-esb-bootloader/blinky/README.md

 blinky
 ===
-The intend of the blinky application is for testing.
+The intent of the blinky application is for testing.
 It will be used to test the build environment.
 Later, it will be used for testing the initial installation of the bootloader.

 Build Environment and Source Code
 ---